-- In this work, we aim to render participating media in a manner that is robust to media properties and to lighting. - We want to handle optically dense or rare media with high or low scattering albedo. - We want to handle diffusive multiple scattering (as in subsurface scattering) or highly focused lighting (as in volumetric caustics). - The algorithm we've developed has all these features and it was actually used to render the image shown here.
+- · Let us start by motivating the work. - Our aim to render participating media in a manner that is robust to media properties and to lighting. - We want to handle optically dense or rare media with high or low scattering albedo. - We want to handle diffusive multiple scattering (as in subsurface scattering) or highly focused lighting (as in volumetric caustics). - The algorithm we've developed has all these features and it was actually used to render the image shown here.